By Leslie Ann Daniels, Oak Meadow teacher

-Recently, my Oak Meadow colleagues and I have received inquiries from home teachers regarding their child’s desire for perfectionism and the many frustrations that accompany this need.
+My Oak Meadow colleagues and I often receive inquiries from home teachers regarding their child’s desire for perfectionism and the many frustrations that accompany this need.
 Working with children who display perfectionist tendencies can be quite challenging, so it is a valuable issue to address.

 A perfectionist is someone who sets a standard of perfection and refuses to accept anything less.
 Unfortunately, in an imperfect world, the perfectionist’s view can be an individual’s worst enemy, especially for a child.
 The tendency for perfectionism can often be observed during a child’s school lessons.
 For example, a child may start writing out a lesson or drawing a picture, then repeatedly tear up the papers, only to begin again and again.
 A child with perfection tendencies may also easily cry or become quite frustrated if a simple mistake is made.